2factorauth/twofactorauth/README.md

 ## Contributing

-All the data is managed through a [Yaml][yaml] file so it may be useful to read up on the Yaml syntax.
+All the data is managed through a series of [Yaml][yaml] files so it may be useful to read up on the Yaml syntax.

-To add a new site, go to the [data file](_data/main.yml) and get familiar with how it is setup.
-There is a section for each Category and they all follow this
+To add a new site, go to the [data files](_data/) and get familiar with how it is setup.
+There is a section and coresponding file for each Category and they all follow this
 syntax:

 ### Guidelines